b2ns/vueact/README.md

 # vueact

-a prototype mixing Vue and React features
+a toy mixing Vue and React features

 just for fun 🕹️